Find and customize classroom-ready resources, made by teachers like you!

 Social Studies, World History

-Other, Social Studies, Visual Arts, World History
+Science, Social Studies, Life Science & Biology, World History

 The Bill of Rights originally limited only the federal government, but the Fourteenth Amendment's Due Process Clause allowed these rights to apply to state governments as well.